Louder and longest range

 - Replaceable battery.

 When it comes to losing your stuff, there's nothing more frustrating than searching high and low and not being able to find your keys, wallet, bag, purse, or any other item important to you.
 Both the Tile Pro and the Tile Mate allow you to track your stuff wherever you are and use Tile's fantastic app to give you peace of mind on all your essential items.
-However, since they both mostly do the same thing, which one should you get?
+However, since they both are some of the best Bluetooth trackers, you can buy right now; which one should you get?